CRBS/probabilitymapviewer/README.md

 Segmenter is a web application using an embedded [Jetty][jetty] web server that performs image segmentation in near real time on tiled image data.
-Segmenter is designed to be run locally on a linux machine.
+Segmenter is designed to be run on a linux machine with the web application viewable locally or remotely via a web browser.

 Segmentation can be performed by any external command line script or by [Cascaded Hierarchical Model (CHM)][chm], which is bundled with this application.